 60 Minutes The Next Housing Shock

+60 Minutes The Next Housing Shock uncovers the truth behind the foreclosure crisis and the legal acts of Robo Signing that many mortgage lenders and loan servicers are engaged in.
 If there was a question about whether we’re headed for a second housing shock that was settled last week with news that home prices have fallen a sixth consecutive month.
 Home values are down nearly to the locals up the Great Recession.
 And one thing weighing on the economy is the huge number of foreclosed houses.
-Many are stock on the market for a reason that you wouldn’t expect… Banks can’t find the ownership documents
+Many are stock on the market for a reason that you wouldn’t expect… Banks can’t find the ownership documents!

 In the nineteen thirties we have bread lines venture out before dawn in America today and you’ll find mortgage lines.

 60 Minutes’ episode The Next Housing Shock reveals a story of how big banks have been caught redhanded paying minimum wage temp workers to forge signatures on important legal documents in order to illegal foreclose on innocent homeowners.
 This special report shows a young guy who bragged that he could sign Linda Green’s name, something like 360 times an hour.

 Think about it, in just one hour he committed enough felonies to put him in a federal penitentiary for several life sentences.
 This guy was no rocket scientist, but he could write fast!
 And the notaries, it’s a relatively minor thing, and its standard business procedure.
 But these guys are cranking out foreclosures so fast that having to wait for a notary, or having to wait for a notary to sit across the table from you as your signing these documents, and take the time to fill out their ledger and have you sign the ledger, while that’s inconvenient, and it’s not efficient.